 The Winter 2015 issue of Gems & Gemology offers in-depth analysis of pink pyrope garnet and alluvial Montana sapphires, a new look at a legendary sapphire once owned by Louis XIV, a study of tarnish spots in high-purity gold, and a visit to Australia’s historic opal fields.

-Vanadium- and Chromium-Bearing Pink Pyrope Garnet: Characterisation and Quantitative Colorimetric Analysis
+Vanadium- and Chromium-Bearing Pink Pyrope Garnet: Characterization and Quantitative Colorimetric Analysis

-A new type of pyrope, which shows a noticeable colour change from purplish pink under incandescent light to purple in daylight, contains vanadium and chromium and is believed to originate in Tanzania.
+A new type of pyrope, which shows a noticeable color change from purplish pink under incandescent light to purple in daylight, contains vanadium and chromium and is believed to originate in Tanzania.

-GIA researchers Ziyin Sun, Dr Aaron Palke and Nathan Renfro performed extensive colorimetric tests on samples to analyse the colour change and the factors that influence it.
+GIA researchers Ziyin Sun, Dr. Aaron Palke, and Nathan Renfro performed extensive colorimetric tests on samples to analyze the color change and the factors that influence it.

-They determined the range of stone sizes that maximise the colour change, although the difference is not significant enough, according to some definitions, to be classified as an actual “colour change”.
+They determined the range of stone sizes that maximize the color change, although the difference is not significant enough, according to some definitions, to be classified as an actual “color change.”

 Alluvial sapphires have been mined for more than a century in Montana, but the original source rocks for this material have never been located.

-The Grand Sapphire of Louis XIV and the “Ruspoli” Sapphire: Historical and Gemmological Discoveries
+The Grand Sapphire of Louis XIV and the “Ruspoli” Sapphire: Historical and Gemological Discoveries

-The authors, led by Dr François Farges, professor of mineralogy at the MNHN, also determined that the sapphire probably originated in Sri Lanka.
+The authors, led by Dr. François Farges, professor of mineralogy at the MNHN, also determined that the sapphire likely originated in Sri Lanka.

-Characterisation of Tarnish Spots in Chinese High-Purity Gold Jewellery
+Characterization of Tarnish Spots in Chinese High-Purity Gold Jewelry

-Part of gold’s appeal is that it generally does not tarnish − but there have been instances where red, brown or black tarnish spots have appeared on jewellery pieces of extremely high purity (99.9% Au).
-A team of Chinese researchers, headed by Dr Taijin Lu of the National Gems & Jewellery Technology Administrative Center (NGTC) in Beijing, determined that the spots were caused by silver deposited on the gold surface during the manufacturing process.
+Part of gold’s appeal is that it generally does not tarnish − but there have been instances where red, brown, or black tarnish spots have appeared on jewelry pieces of extremely high purity (99.9% Au).
+A team of Chinese researchers, headed by Dr. Taijin Lu of the National Gems & Jewellery Technology Administrative Center (NGTC) in Beijing, determined that the spots were caused by silver deposited on the gold surface during the manufacturing process.

-A GIA field report from the opal mines of Australia completes the feature articles in this issue.
-Australia exports more than $85 million (£51 million) worth of opals annually, with some 200,000 tourists visiting the opal areas each year.
+A GIA field report from the opal mines of Australia rounds out the feature articles in this issue.
+Australia exports more than $85 million worth of opals annually, with some 200,000 tourists visiting the opal areas each year.

-The Micro-World section presents photomicrographs of a Mexican fire agate cabochon whose colouration and structure create an unusual visual effect, a red heart-shaped pyrope garnet inclusion in a round brilliant diamond, a violetish blue spinel inclusion in a yellow sapphire, parasite inclusions in Colombian quartz, and four-ray stars in Paraíba tourmaline.
+The Micro-World section presents photomicrographs of a Mexican fire agate cabochon whose coloration and structure creates an unusual visual effect, a red heart-shaped pyrope garnet inclusion in a round brilliant diamond, a violetish blue spinel inclusion in a yellow sapphire, parasite inclusions in Colombian quartz, and four-ray stars in Paraíba tourmaline.

 Gem News International

-Gem News International reports on a large fluid inclusion in a demantoid garnet from Madagascar that provides a strong clue to the source’s mineralisation.
-Other entries include a possible new source of grandidierite in Madagascar; a bluish green chalcedony from Africa, marketed as “Aquaprase”; and a report on ruby mining in Zahamena National Park in Madagascar.
+Gem News International reports on a large fluid inclusion in a demantoid garnet from Madagascar that provides a strong clue into the source’s mineralization.
+Other entries include a possible new source of grandidierite in Madagascar; a bluish green chalcedony from Africa, marketed as “Aquaprase;” and a report on ruby mining in Zahamena National Park in Madagascar.

 Russell Shor is senior industry analyst at GIA in Carlsbad.